Papaxenidis/Android_Project_Propaideia/README.md

 # Project_Propaideia
-A project that helps children to learn prep

-Check the UI
+A project that helps children to learn the basical multiplication panel.
+I consider it to be my best and more useful application.
+Check the UI below and also the code at the master branch.

 ![Screenshot from 2021-11-02 17-57-49](https://user-images.githubusercontent.com/36454034/140101000-6823ad6d-04ba-4931-aefb-b53ea11b3fd1.png)